TechMikeNY’s Server Care: Hot Tips for Keeping Your Server Cool

+Now you're probably wondering how to cool a server rack.
 Here are some relatively simple tips & tricks to keep your server cool – especially if you run it in a home or small office environment where a climate-controlled network room isn't an option.
 We'll also provide some formulas and server maintenance resources if you want to figure out exactly what your server's heat output is (or any appliance for that matter).

 But what exactly should the room temperature be?

 Most Technology and Environmental experts will tell you that the server room's optimal temperature is between 70 and 81, and relative humidity should be between 45 and 50%.
 Humidity can be an over-looked factor – too much can lead to condensation on equipment (this could be a consideration for end-users who plan to run their server out of a basement); too little and there is a risk of static electricity shorting out equipment.

 Remember, servers can run well outside of these recommended parameters – this is for achieving the optimum performance and life out of your device.

 How Much Heat, Exactly, does a Server Give Off?

 If you've ever bought an air conditioner, you've probably heard of the energy measurement unit, BTUs (British Thermal Unit).
 Technically speaking, it measures how much energy is needed to increase a pound of water's temperature by a single degree Fahrenheit while at sea level.
 When you calculate BTUs on a server, you are determining how much energy the device emits to heat the space.